 A yellow globe means the job’s progress is paused.
 Right-click the job and select Resume to continue its progress.

 A red globe means the job has started rendering and is currently in progress.

-This icon indicates your job is in progress, but has encountered at least one error.
+Your job is in progress but has encountered at least one error.